hbctraining/scRNA-seq_online/lessons/postQC_workflow.md

 The clusters identified in our data represent groups of cells that presumably belong to a similar cell type.
 Before we can confirm the celltype of a group of member cells, the following steps are taken:

-   * **a.** Check to see that clusters are not influenced by sources of uninteresting variation
+   * **a.** Check to see that clusters are not influenced by sources of uninteresting variation.
-   * **b.** Check to see if the major principal componenets are not driving the different clusters
+   * **b.** Check to see whether the major principal components are driving the different clusters.
-   * **c.** Explore the cell type identities by looking at the expression for known markers across the clusters
+   * **c.** Explore the cell type identities by looking at the expression for known markers across the clusters.

 ***